Ty Gallagher: Colorado College

 On April 24, 2024, Gallagher transferred to play his final collegiate season with Colorado College, leading him back to a team that had originally pursued him following his decommitment from Notre Dame.

 After a down year, Gallagher bounced back greatly with the Tigers, achieving career highs with nine goals and 27 points.
 Unfortunately, this did not translate into team success, as the Tigers finished the season a middling 18–18–1, and lost to Denver in three games in the first round of the 2025 NCHC Tournament.
 Gallagher would score three goals in three games in the tournament, including the only two goals for the Tigers in a devastating 9-2 Game 3 loss that would mark the end of Gallagher's college career.

 Professional

 With his college career finished, on March 19, 2025, Gallagher signed an amateur tryout (ATO) with the Providence Bruins to finish out the 2024–25 season.

 Gallagher would score a goal and four assists in 11 games with the Bruins, but would be held scoreless in seven playoff games before the Bruins were eliminated by the Charlotte Checkers.

+Gallagher started the 2025–26 season with Providence, although he was sent down to the team's ECHL affiliate, the Maine Mariners, after one game.
+After scoring a goal and two assists in four games, Gallagher returned to Providence, where he would showcase some offensive talent.
+In 43 games with Providence, Gallagher score seven goals and 13 assists for 20 points.
+He would also score two assists in four playoff games before the Bruins were upset by the Springfield Thunderbirds in the first round of the Calder Cup playoffs.